joelhawksley/identity/talks/2021/slides.md

 ^ We've been lucky to have a lot of engagement on the project.

-^ We've had code contributions from over 80 developers, only a dozen of which work for GitHub.
+^ We've had code contributions from almost a hundred developers, only a dozen of which work for GitHub.

 ^ And working with so many different people from all around the world